Academic freedom and freedom of expression are paramount values of UTS.

 - share other people’s information without their consent (everyone has a right to privacy).

 This behaviour is considered a form of misconduct at UTS.
-For more information, refer to section 16, Student Rules which outlines details of what UTS considered misconduct.
+Refer to section 16, Student Rules which outlines details of what UTS considers misconduct.

 Reporting incidents of intimidation or harassment when exercising academic freedom